 Avoid Settling Prematurely

 When homeowners suffer fire damage, the insurance company may be quick to close the file and settle the claim.
 This is particularly the case in the wake of mass disasters that cause fire damage to many claimants.
 While your claim remains open, you have time to discover damage to your home or belongings that you did not originally notice.
 Homeowners can improve their prospects of maximizing their claim if they take some time to ensure they have not forgotten to indicate any specific damage to their home or destruction of personal property.
 If you realize you have omitted damaged property from your claim, you should submit an amended proof of loss that includes the items omitted.

 The insurance company might try to sneak closure of the claim by you with language included on a settlement check.
 If the check includes language like “acceptance of this check constitutes full settlement of your claim”, you should seek immediate legal advice from an experienced insurance claims lawyer before cashing the check.

-Save Receipts and Maintain Records Regarding Living Expenses
+Save Receipts and Maintain Records Regarding Additional Living Expenses

 Many people are displaced from their home in the aftermath of a fire.
 Temporary relocation will typically result in increased expenses, such as hotel/motel expenses, extra dining costs for restaurants, higher gas expenses and more.
 Homeowners insurance policies include coverage for “loss of use” that provides reimbursement to policyholders for extra costs associated with these expenses.
 It is important to understand only the increased cost of living expenses will be subject to reimbursement.
 In other words, you might pay $5,000 per month for your mortgage, groceries and related living expenses.
 If your relocation drives these costs up to $6,500 per month, you can seek $1,500 for loss of use expenses.